Stockton, New South Wales: British colonisation

-Stockton was settled almost as soon as the foundation of Newcastle in 1797.
-It was originally called "Pirate Point" as the result of escaped convicts who stole the Norfolk which shipwrecked on the peninsula in 1800.
-The southern tip of the peninsula, near the northern breakwater is still known as "Pirate Point".
+Industrial development

 For much of the 19th century it served as an industrial and mining base.
+Early industries included timber, lime (which was initially produced by convicts), and salt.

 In 1896 tragedy struck when a gas leak killed 11 people in the Stockton Colliery Disaster.
 It has become a working-class dormitory suburb during the 20th century, and remains so today for its 4,200 residents.

 Stocktonians are particularly proud of Dave Sands, a local resident and champion boxer during the years immediately after World War II.
 Like the Colliery Disaster, the short life of Sands was commemorated by some of the numerous memorials across this seaside village.

 Stockton Beach is also known as the location of the 1989 rape and murder of Newcastle High School student and Fern Bay resident Leigh Leigh.
 A play, Blackrock (written by Australian playwright Nick Enright), and also a film of the same name, were inspired by this event.

+Education

+There are two primary level schools, Stockton Public School and the Catholic St Peter's Primary School.
+Stockton falls under the catchment area for Newcastle High School.

 Culture

 Despite being technically an inner-city suburb of Newcastle, Stockton has a country town atmosphere because of its isolation.
 It has its own shops, churches, two clubhouses, three pubs, a swimming pool, and a caravan park.
-It also had a large residential unit for people with developmental disability known as the Stockton Centre, a public primary school and a Catholic primary school.
-High school students catch the ferry or bus to go to schools in the city of Newcastle.
+Before it was closed it also had a large residential unit for people with developmental disability known as the Stockton Centre.

 Stockton was traditionally a working-class suburb.
 The Leigh Leigh murder caused "irreparable psychological damage" to the community of Stockton.
 The crime has been described as a barely healed wound for Stockton, one that is easily punctured.
 In recent years, however, the town has begun to re-invent itself with a push for young professionals to move in from other centres such as Sydney.
 This practice has led to an increase in real estate prices.